Ada-Developers-Academy/jump-start-live/expectations.md

 * We also expect students to come to class with relevant ideas, and questions related to the class topics

 ## Participation
-* During each class, consider this important question: "Am I consistently making a positive contribution and impression on ?

 * Do you make at least one excellent contribution (e.g., insight or question) to each class without monopolizing discussion?
 * Do you give active nonverbal and verbal feedback?
 * Do you refer to other students by name and react to their contributions?